 Yes, we have a Careers Team that is available to all students.
-You can book 1:1 appointments by emailing careers@plumpton.ac.uk.
+You can book 1:1 appointments by emailing careers@ plumpton.ac.uk, phoning 01273 892010 or booking directly from our website.
 The Inclusive Learning and Development Lead (EHCP) will also support you in outlining your next steps at your Annual Review.
+Transition support may also be available for students with EHCPs who are leaving Plumpton and moving into employment or on to university.